 The problem of finding an optimal module map is NP hard under most formulations, as it contains the clustering of H as a subproblem.
 Hence, heuristics are used.
 These algorithms usually contain two phases.
-We call the first phase initiators: algorithms for finding an initial solution that may contain many small modules.
-The second phase employs improvers: algorithms for improving an initial solution according to a predefined objective function.
+We call the first phase 'initiators': algorithms for finding an initial solution that may contain many small modules.
+The second phase uses 'improvers': algorithms for improving an initial solution according to a predefined objective function.
 A variety of algorithms can be formed from different combinations of initiators and improvers.

 Here, we study novel and extant initiators and improvers.
 We show that a new initiator based on maximal bicliques in G together with a statistically formulated global improver strategy performs consistently better or equal to extant methods on synthetic and real networks of several types.
 We call the resulting algorithm ModMap.
-We apply ModMap to experimental data in three biological scenarios: (1) using yeast PPIs and negative GIs, we find epistatic relations among protein complexes, (2) using yeast PPIs and DNA damage-specific positive GIs, we detect emerging connections among protein complexes involved in DNA damage response, and (3) using differential correlation analysis of gene expression profiles of non small cell lung cancer tissues, we identify disease specific loss of correlation between immune activation processes, and detect disease-specific microRNAs.
+We apply ModMap to experimental data in three biological scenarios: (i) using yeast PPIs and negative GIs, we find epistatic relations among protein complexes, (ii) using yeast PPIs and DNA damage-specific positive GIs, we detect emerging connections among protein complexes involved in DNA damage response and (iii) using DC analysis of gene expression profiles of non-small-cell lung cancer (NSCLC) tissues, we identify disease-specific loss of correlation between immune activation processes and detect disease-specific microRNAs.